-Composite construction is the dominant form of construction for the multi-storey building sector.
-This has been the case for over twenty years.
-Its success is due to the strength and stiffness that can be achieved, with minimum use of materials.
+Composite construction dominates the non-residential multi-storey building sector.
+This has been the case for over thirty years.
+Its success is due to the strength and stiffness enhancement that can be achieved with an efficient use of materials.

-The reason why composite construction is often so good can be expressed in one simple way - concrete is good in compression and steel is good in tension.
-By joining the two materials together structurally these strengths can be exploited to result in a highly efficient design.
-The reduced self weight of composite elements has a knock-on effect by reducing the forces in those elements supporting them, including the foundations.
-Composite systems also offer speed of construction benefits, which were a key reason for the boom in use of steel for commercial buildings in the UK in the 1980s.
+The reason why composite construction is often so efficient can be expressed in one simple way - concrete is good in compression and steel is good in tension.
+Structurally, when these two materials work together then their strengths can be exploited to result in a highly efficient and lightweight design.
+The reduced self-weight of composite elements has a knock-on effect by reducing the forces in those elements supporting them, including the foundations.
+Composite construction is robust and does not require tight tolerances, making the system quick to construct.
 The floor depth reductions that can be achieved using composite construction can also provide significant benefits in terms of the costs of services and the building envelope.

-Design of composite beams in the UK has traditionally been according to BS 5950-3-1.
-Composite slabs have been designed to BS 5950-4 and the profiled decking used for those slabs to BS 5950-6.
-There was no BS guidance for composite columns.
-Design (for buildings) is now covered by BS EN 1994-1-1 and BS EN 1994-1-2 (Eurocode 4), noting that the British Standards may still be used.
+Design of composite beams in the UK was traditionally carried out to BS 5950-3-1.
+Composite slabs with profiled steel sheeting were designed to BS 5950-4 and the profiled decking used for those slabs to BS 5950-6.
+There was no British Standards guidance for composite columns.
+Design of composite beams and composite slabs (for buildings) is now covered by BS EN 1994-1-1.
+BS 5950-6 has been superseded by BS EN 1993-1-3

 Concrete is a material that works well in compression but has negligible resistance in tension.
-Hence for structural purposes it traditionally relies on steel reinforcement to carry any tensile forces (this is the role played by the steel part of a composite cross section, which is effectively external reinforcement), or must be pre-stressed so that even when subject to tension an element is in net compression.
+Hence for structural purposes it relies on steel reinforcement to carry any tensile forces (this is the role played by the steel part in composite construction, which is effectively external reinforcement), or must be pre-stressed so that even when subject to tension, an element is in net compression.

 For the concrete part (within the so-called effective width) of a cross section to carry compression, and the steel part to carry tension, the two materials must be structurally tied together.
 For downstand beams this is achieved using headed shear studs, which are attached to the upper flange of the steel beam.
 This attachment is normally achieved with so-called through deck welding.
 The profiled metal decking that forms the basis of the composite slabs is sandwiched between the base of the stud and the top flange, and the welding process joins all three together.
-Although the upper surface of the top flange must be left unprotected, the presence of galvanizing on the decking does not affect weld quality.
+The presence of galvanizing on the decking does not affect weld quality.

-In exceptional circumstances through deck welding can be avoided by using single span lengths of decking (which butt up to rows of studs welded directly to the top flange in the fabrication shop), or cutting holes in the decking so that it can be dropped over the shop welded studs.
+In exceptional circumstances through deck welding is avoided by using single span lengths of decking (which butt up to rows of studs welded directly to the top flange in the fabrication shop), or cutting holes in the decking so that it can be dropped over the shop welded studs.

-The benefit of joining the steel and concrete together structurally is to increase the resistance of the steel beam alone by around a factor of two.
+The benefit of joining the steel and concrete together structurally is to increase the resistance of the steel beam alone; typically this will be by around a factor of two.
 The stiffness may increase by up to a factor of three.
 The relative benefits decrease with span, as the size of the steel beam increases relative to the size of the slab.

 Three general types of composite beam are considered below.
 The drivers that are relevant to a particular project will affect which flooring system is the most appropriate.